arthurfaby/ft_irc/README.md

 Unix sockets are used in a **client-server** application framework (set of structural software components that serves to create the foundations of software, i.e. an architecture).

 ### Different socket types :
-- **Stream Sockets** : Delivery in a networked environment is guaranteed.
-If you send through the stream socket three items A, B and C, they will arrive in the same order.
-These sockets use [TCP](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) (Transmission Control Protocol)
+- **Stream sockets** : Delivery in a networked environment is **guaranteed**.
+If you send through the stream socket three items A, B and C, they will arrive in the **same order**.
+These sockets use [**TCP**](https://en.wikipedia.org/wiki/Transmission_Control_Protocol) (Transmission Control Protocol) for data tranmission.
+If delivery is impossible, the sender receives an **error indicator**.
+Data records do not have any boundaries.

+- **Datagram sockets** : Delivery in a networked environment is **not guaranteed**.
+They're connectionless because you don't need to have an open connection as in **stream sockets**.
+You build a packet with the destination informatin and send it  out.
+They use [**UDP**](https://en.wikipedia.org/wiki/User_Datagram_Protocol) (User Datagram Protocol).

+- **Raw sockets** : These provide users acess to the **underlying** communication protocols, which support socket [**abstractions**](https://en.wikipedia.org/wiki/Abstraction_(computer_science)).
+These sockets are normally **datagram oriented**, though their exact characteristics are dependent on the interface provided by the protocol.
+Raw sockets are not intended for the general user; they have been provided mainly for those interested in **developing new communication protocols**, or for **gaining access to some of the more cryptic facilities** of an existing protocol.

+- **Sequences packet sockets** : -   They are similar to a **stream socket**, with the exception that record boundaries are **preserved**.
+This interface is provided only as a part of the Network Systems (NS) socket abstraction, and is very important in most serious NS applications.
+Sequenced-packet sockets allow the user to **manipulate** the Sequence Packet Protocol (SPP) or Internet Datagram Protocol (IDP) headers on a packet or a group of packets, either by **writing a prototype** header along with whatever data is to be **sent**, or by specifying a default header to be used with all outgoing data, and allows the user to receive the headers on incoming packets.

 ### Sources :